portablestew/key-commune/README.md

 ### Free sample

-This example was deployed directly via the AWS Lightsail instructions linked above.
+This example was deployed directly via the AWS Lightsail instructions linked above:
 - **[https://keycommune.duckdns.org/]()**

 The above endpoint may be used as an OpenAI-compatible API provider.
 It uses the settings in [config/default.yaml]().
 As a free sample, it notably only supports calling the "minimax" model on OpenRouter.
 Any caller may use this endpoint with an OpenRouter API key and automatically participate in the commune.